downflux/docs/design/server.md

 ##### Delete Entities

-For the current server tick, we check the `TRIGGER_QUEUE` for any curves that have significant effects, e.g. setting health to 0.
+For the current server tick, we check the `TRIGGER_QUEUE`<sup>7</sup> for any curves that have significant effects, e.g. setting health to 0.
 For these curves, we need to

 1. delete the parent entity (e.g. structure or unit)
 1. delete the row from the queue